lucianokadoya/nodemcu-lua-library/README.md

 ***
 NOTE: There is no persistence for the facts in this first version, which means that the client operates only in on-line mode
 ***

-If there is no wifi connection available, the data will be persisted to the local database.
-When there is another data sent to the gateway, if the connection is restablished, local stored data will be sent to the gateway automatically.